enhance-dev/enhance.dev/app/docs/md/learn/deployment/begin.md

 <doc-callout level="caution" mark="🛠️">

 The new version of Begin is under active development and not yet generally available.
 Account registration and `deploy` features will not work.
-In the meantime, you can still use the `begin` CLI `dev` Sandbox and generators.
+In the meantime, you can still use the `begin` CLI, `dev` Sandbox, and generators.

 Sign up for early access at [Begin.com](https://begin.com).

 </doc-callout>